abdrsk/Rix-OS/README.md

 Welcome To Rix-OS! idk how to write a .md file!!!!! (help)

-a project as a hobby to make a minimal distro to have every trick under your sleeve for exams, job, presentations!
+a project as a hobby to make a minimal live distro to have every trick under your sleeve for exams, job, presentations!

 u got the point